programacion-bucle-while

 // rest of code

-The block of code is executed repeatedly while the condition is true.
-If the condition evaluates to false from the beginning, the block of code will not execute at all.
+The code block is executed repeatedly while the condition is true.
+If the condition evaluates to false from the beginning, the code block will not be executed at all.

 Examples of WHILE loops in different languages

-Let’s see some examples of the WHILE loop syntax in different programming languages.
+Let’s look at some examples of the WHILE loop syntax in different programming languages.

 int counter = 0;